amg0/ALTUI/README.md

 ##Licensing
 - open source for personal use
-- optional registration & licensing fee ( 2 € per month )
+- optional registration & licensing fee ( 2 € per month ), avaiable as 6m, 1y and 2y package
 - commercial resseling requires a commercial contract with the author , amg0

 ##Backend Home Automation Controllers
 ALTUI works with the following backend home automation controllers
 - openLuup : OpenLuup is an opensource, Vera like controller which runs most of the VERA plugins : https://github.com/akbooer/openLuup
 - MCV Vera3, Vera Lite, Vera Edge, Vera Plus : http://getvera.com/

+##Features
+- Skinnable, localized user interface
+- display and act on devices
+- display all devices variables and UPNP actions
+- display and act on scenes
+- display device variable history
+- Ability to create custom user pages with widgets, drag and drop editor
+- Ability to create Logical State Machines (workflows) to create complex sequence of home automation actions
+- Various backend control features ( debug log )